 The center builds on the existing research expertise and infrastructure at Children's Hospital to create an environment and opportunities for the exchange of ideas among clinical effectiveness researchers, facilitate the performance of clinical effectiveness research through a pilot grant program and assistance with projects that use existing national and local databases, and educate the next generation of clinical effectiveness researchers in the methods of clinical epidemiology.
 In addition, the center aims to partner with other Hospital organizations to improve the care of our patients and disseminate research findings that define the most effective healthcare for children.

 PolicyLab aims to achieve optimal child health and well-being by informing program and policy changes through interdisciplinary research.
-It develops evidence-based solutions for the most challenging health-related issues affecting children.
-PolicyLab’s experience caring for children and families drives it’s “evidence to action” approach to improving children’s health.
+It develops evidence-based solutions for the most challenging health-related issues affecting children and adolescents.
+PolicyLab’s experience caring for children and families drives its “evidence to action” approach to improving children’s health.
 This approach requires that PolicyLab projects involve practitioners, policymakers, and families throughout the research process, from design to dissemination.
 By partnering with stakeholders, PolicyLab engages in research that is both responsive to community needs and relevant to policy priorities and work to identify the programs, practices, and policies that support the best outcomes for children and their families.